kinghuthman/webdev-review/README.md

     - Create a new linked list node for the item.
 Insert it as the head of the linked list
     - Add the item to our hash table, storing the newly-created linked list node as the value.
   - O(1) time for access, same to update cache after access/eviction

+### TCP vs UDP

+- TCP is reliable due to three way handshake and reattempts to send; ideal for messaging
+  - Three-Way Handshake
+    - Client sends an intial request to the server
+    - The server acknowledges receipt of that initial request
+    - Client acknowledges acknowledgement
+- UDP is a high volume stream of data packets that skims over loss data; ideal for streaming

+### URL entered into browser

+- browser checks cache
+- if not in cache:
+  - asks OS for server's IP address
+  - OS does DNS lookup ands tells the browser what it found
+  - browser opens a TCP connection to server
+  - browser sends HTTP request via TCP to server
+  - server sends HTTP response to browser; TCP may be closed
+  - browser evaluates response (status)
+  - caches response
+- if in cache:
+  - browser decodes response
+  - browser evaluates content-type
+  - browser renders response